Akhilsudh/BallEscape/README.md

 A flappy bird clone written in Javascript.
 This game uses new features provided by HTML5 and drawing features provided by the p5.js library

 ## Requirements
-Any HTML5 supporting web-browser (Preferably firefox web-browser).
+Any HTML5 supporting web-browser (Preferably firefox web-browser) and a keyboard.

 ## Instructions
 Just clone this repo and run the main.html file in the repo.
 This can be done by exectuting the following commands: